BUSES

 Also known as an”input/output bus” or “0/1 bus,” it is the “data pathway that connects peripheral devices to the CPU”.

-* ISA (Industry Standard Architecture): This bus is the 16-bit ISA slot low speed work horse of the system.
+ISA (Industry Standard Architecture): This bus is the 16-bit ISA slot low speed work horse of the system.
 You will commonly fine a sound card hooked up this type BUS.

 PIC (Peripheral Component Interconnect): Support 32-64 bit bus and is the reigning standard of external buses.
 The PIC is fast and is slowly marking the ISA fade away.
-Go with a PIC Bus Card when possible
+Go with a PIC Bus Card when possible IDE (Intelligent Drives Electronics): This bus is used mostly for disk drives and connects up to two devices on one connection.
+More than likely you’re hard drive and CD-ROM are connected through this type bus.

-* AGP (Accelerated Graphics Port): This bus provides form 2 to 4 times the speed of the PIC and is used for video expansion only.
+AGP (Accelerated Graphics Port ): This bus provides form 2 to 4 times the speed of the PIC and is used for video expansion only.
 If you have this slot on your motherboard make sure and use it for you video card.
 This is great way to go and takes a lot of stress off the CPU, thus gaining in performance all the way around.

 No comments: